How to Fight Police Radio Encryption in Your Community

 City Council / Commission

-Sometimes: Elected body votes on encryption policy or budget
+Sometimes the elected body votes directly on encryption policy or the budget that funds it.

 Your Leverage: